michael-wazowski/afk-app/README.md

 Application that takes keyboard inputs to automate and run for you on a selected application window.

 ## TODO:
- - Implement save/load of keyboard recordings
+ - Implement save of keyboard recordings
  - Keyboard press settings implementation
  - Application settings

 ## CHANGE LOG:
- - Recording related code refactored to a minimum standard
+ - Started some ideal functions for future features, they hardly do anything though
- - Added some lines to gitignore cos of refactor
+ - Implemented keyboard recording load.
+They *can* be used for playback
- - Gonna do save/load next, which requires modifications to Recording class
+ - Saving not done yet, will come next.
+For now, use only example to create manual "recordings" to load in